lindeloev/mcp/cran-comments.md

 * INSTALL ERROR: `mcp` uses JAGS (an external binary) for sampling through the `rjags` package. rjags will fail to install without JAGS on the system.
 This happens when I run `devtools::check_win_release()` and `check_win_devel()`.
 Travis install JAGS prior to installing packages, and all tests pass.
 They do too on my Windows PC.
 Automatic installation for Mac and OSX is set up in the .travis.yml (https://github.com/lindeloev/mcp/blob/master/.travis.yml).
 Windows binaries for JAGS are here: https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Windows/

 * DESCRIPTION NOTE: rhub says that the DESCRIPTION DOIs return a HTTP 403 error (forbidden).
-But the DOI work just fine, e.g., http://doi.org/10.2307/2986119.
+But the DOI works just fine, e.g., http://doi.org/10.2307/2986119.